pkp/ore-documentation/dashboard.md

 **Library**: The Library is accessible to Authors and Editors from the top right of every submission page.
 It is a general file storage for documents that may include conflict-of-interest forms, galley approval forms, etc.

-This submission-specific Library is distinct from the journal-wide [Publisher Library](https://docs.pkp.sfu.ca/learning-ojs/journal-managers/en/other-tools.md#publisher-library), which can generate public links for uploaded content.
+This submission-specific Library is distinct from the journal-wide [⇲Publisher Library](https://docs.pkp.sfu.ca/learning-ojs/journal-managers/en/other-tools#publisher-library), which can generate public links for uploaded content.

 Users throughout the editorial workflow can access all the files in the Publisher Library by opening the submission-specific Library and clicking "View Document Library".